adl/hoaf/README.md

     State: [!0] 1
       0 1

+In this case, the acceptance and labels are carried by the states, so the only information given by the `edges` lists are the destinations states `0 1`.

 Note that even if a tool has no support for state labels or multiple initial states, the above automaton could easily be transformed into a transition-based one upon reading.
 It suffices to add a new initial state connected to all the original initial states, and then to move all labels onto incoming transitions.
 Acceptance sets can be moved to incoming or (more naturally) to outgoing transitions.
 For instance the following transition-based Büchi automaton is equivalent to the previous example: